Mary Greyeyes Reid

 After discharge she returned to Muskeg Lake to visit family and then met her future husband, Alexander Reid, in Winnipeg.
 They had two children together and settled in British Columbia.
 She worked as a cook in Victoria and an industrial seamstress in Vancouver.

-Right: A picture of Mary Greyeyes published in the Saskatchewan newspapers The Leader-Post on August 19, 1943.
+Mary Greyeyes, Published in The Leader-Post (Saskatchewan) on August 19, 1943.

 Another Photoshoot